Agile Architecture: an oxymoron?

 To achieve this, you’ll have to make the system more complex than is needed in the short term.

 For sure, test-driven design is an agile development principle.

 Tests are built as “executable specification”.

 But there is a trade off, since the more test cases you build, the harder it is to change the test cases.

 And therefore, the harder it is to release a new system.

-SAFe includes half a dozen or so principles; some are variations on agile development principles.
+SAFe includes six or seven principles; some are variations on agile development principles.

-Three of the more architectural principles are mentioned below.
+Three of the more architectural principles are discussed below.

 This means having enough (say 3 to 9 month) infrastructure to complete near-term product backlog without refactoring.

 What is infrastructure?
 The term covers many things.